 There a lot of reasons to consider taking your skills to the freelance market.
-Not only is it one of the most in-demand fields, but there are a lot of perks that come with freelancing and independent contracting.
+Not only is it one of the most in-demand fields, but there are a lot of perks that come with freelancing and independent contractor jobs.
 Many freelance programmers cite the ability to pick their own projects, work in remote locations and improve their work-life balance as key factors for becoming gig workers.

 Additionally, freelancers in general tend to make more money than their desk jockey counterparts—freelance programmers specifically make an average of $70 per hour, with an annual salary around $115,000 for a 32-hour work week.

 Let’s talk about how you get there.